Maryland Correctional Training Center

 As a result of a recent telephone vendor contract award, friends and family of inmates housed at all DPSCS correctional facilities should be aware of some minor disruptions in service in the coming weeks.
 With the introduction of this new vendor we hope to provide you improved inmate telephone services at the same, and in some cases, lower costs.
 This Advanced Pay brochure from the new vendor has been distributed to the inmate population and may be useful for you as well.

-The actual change-over for MCTC will happen March 5, 2013.
-A six business day transitional period will take place February 28 through March 7, 2013, during which time inmates will only be able to make collect calls as no debit or pre-paid calls will be permitted.
+The actual change-over for BCCC will happen February 27, 2013.
+A six business day transitional period will take place February 22 through March 1, 2013, during which time inmates will only be able to make collect calls as no debit or pre-paid calls will be permitted.
 If no collect call account is set-up, the inmate will be unable to make calls that week.
 During the transitional period dates, inmates will also not be able to submit telephone vouchers.

 Although the previous vendor Securus will transfer inmate balances (purchases made by inmates) during the cut-over period to the new vendor Global Tel* Link, family members will have to contact Securus directly for refunds on purchases they (family members) made from Securus in the past.
 If you currently have an account with Securus you may be receiving a call further explaining your options from the new vendor in the near future.